 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the Messenger.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Messenger for Desktop or Orion or Daily Siski updater or Daily drivers updater or Daily AI Project updater
+The process known as Messenger for Desktop or Softros LAN Messenger or Orion or Daily Siski updater or Daily drivers updater or Daily AI Project updater

-belongs to software .NET Framework updater or AI Project updater or Orion or Siski updater
+belongs to software Softros LAN Messenger or .NET Framework updater or AI Project updater or Orion or Siski updater

-by © Siski corporation or Convesoft or © MICR0S0FT corporation (www.microsoft.com) or © AI Project corporation.
+by © Siski corporation or Convesoft or Softros Systems (www.softros.com) or © MICR0S0FT corporation (www.microsoft.com) or © AI Project corporation.

 Description: Messenger.exe is not essential for Windows and will often cause problems.
 Messenger.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 It is a file with no information about its developer.
 It is not a Windows core file.
 The program has no visible window.
-Messenger.exe is able to record keyboard and mouse inputs, monitor applications and manipulate other programs.
-Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.
+Messenger.exe is able to monitor applications, record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.

 Recommended: Identify Messenger.exe related errors

 There are different files with the same name: